-Performance Measure 2016/17 2017/18 2018/19 2019/20 2020/21 Actual Forecast Target Target Target 2.1 Average value (CAD) per cubic metre generated by softwood lumber sales to China 1 174 196 200 204 208
+Performance Measure 2017/18 2 2018/19 2019/20 2020/21 2021/22 Actual Forecast Target Target Target 2.1 Average value (CAD) per cubic metre generated by softwood lumber sales to China 1 \$197 \$200 \$204 \$208 \$212

-Data Source: BC Stats.
+1 Data Source: BC Stats.
+Total value of lumber exported divided by the total volume of exports measured in cubic metres.
 Performance metrics are tracked for China and India (see performance measure 2.2) to reflect FII's direct operations and program delivery in those two markets.
-In Asia, in addition to China and India, FII also tracks and reports out on data and trends in all other key markets, including Japan and South Korea.
-The ability to achieve performance measure 2.1 is contingent upon the efficacy of market development programs delivered in whole, or in part, by trade associations partially funded by FII.
-As part of the funding approval process, specific performance measures linked to FII's broader goals and targets are set for each project.
-For more details, please refer to FII's Performance Management Framework.
+FII also tracks and reports out on data and trends in all other key Asia markets, including Japan and South Korea.
+Data is reported by calendar year (January through December), consistent with Statistics Canada data collection and reporting methodologies and to ensure comparability across domestic and international publications.

 Measure 2.1 tracks the extent to which the B.C. forest industry is successful in diversifying markets and moving into higher-value segments.
 The target emphasizes sales to China, where FII investments are leveraging a significant joint industry and government (provincial and federal) market development effort to position B.C. as the leading exporter of high-quality softwood lumber to China.
-The average per cubic metre value of exports is based on Statistics Canada export data compiled by BC Stats.5